LikeStrangersDo/Gongda_Python_summary/README.md

 ## Python for research computing in atmopsheric sciences
 My notes are based on my research codes and some online materials.
 These can also be applied to related fields within and beyond environmental sciences.
 I plan to keep updating this repository in my spare time.
-I hope these will be helpful for you.
+I hope these notes will be helpful, but these are not necessarily the best solutions to your specific research computing problem.

 0. Basics
 1. Numpy